yufernando/dotfiles/README.md

 # Installation instructions

+1. Copy your SSH public key to the Linux box.
+If you set SSH keys from the console manager or using an automated script this step is not necessary:

+`scp ~/.ssh/id_rsa.pub root@ip-address:~/.ssh/authorized_keys`

-1. `ssh` into your Linux box:
+2. `ssh` into your Linux box:

 `ssh root@ip-address`

-2. Clone the `ubuntu` branch of the repository into a hidden folder in the home directory:
+3. Clone the `ubuntu` branch of the repository into a hidden folder in the home directory:

 ```
 git clone --single-branch --branch ubuntu https://github.com/yufernando/dotfiles ~/.dotfiles
 ```

-3. Install `make`:
+4. Install `make`:

 ```
 apt update && apt upgrade
 apt install make
 ```

-4. Run the scripts.
-The argument `host` defines the server name, in this example `test-server`.
-The argument `user` defines the local user to configure in addition to `root`:
+5. Run the scripts.
+The argument `host` defines the server name.
+The argument `user` defines the local user to configure in addition to `root`. `ignoreip` is an ip-address that should be ignored by Fail2ban.

 ```
 cd ~/.dotfiles
-make all host=test-server user=fer
+make all host=hostname user=username password=password [ignoreip=ignoreip] [sshkey=sshkey]
 ```
+The last argument `sshkey` is only needed when configured through an automated script.

 # Running the scripts separately